vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 a page is already loading, the browser stubbornly ignores it and sticks to loading the first page you clicked on.
 The load is also disregarded if the pipeline is inactive, but let's get back to this in another blog post (TODO or if it's short enough we could explain it here).
-Then, depending
+Then, depending TODO

 TODO replace?